poojanilangekar/GraphSim/README.md

 The following extensions will be made to GraphSim

-	1. Solve other notions of Graph Simulation.
+	1. Solve other notions of Graph Simulation, namely dual, strong, strict and bounded simulation.
-	2. Enable Data Base search for label checking.
+	2. Enable Database search for label checking.
-	3. Develop a job scheduler for GraphSim.
+	3. Develop a job scheduler for GraphSim so as to allow it to process multiple queries at a time on shared clusters.

 Contributing
 -------------------